pinguedwinde/mean-app/README.md

 ```

 We go an output of two file, one is the private key contained into the file **`key`**.
 We read its content and use it as the Jwt.Secret for encryption.

+## NgRx

+We use NgRx in the application to improve our app and refactor all the app : to get a better structure and architecture.